 Because these are so big, they are also VERY specific to this style of skating.
 If you are mainly interested in flatland longboard tricks and only the occassional small hill, than this is the style you’ll want.

 This is where longboarding gets serious and is something that when witnessed in person can cause most mere mortal's knees to shake.
 Speed is the name of the game, whether it’s flying fast through a chicane, pre-drifting hairpins, or setting land speed records.

 Downhill longboards are some of the most technically built and stiffest boards on the market.
 Most downhilling is done on a top-mount for more control and a stronger carve.
 Wheels are usually a little grippier since you can slide anything with a lot of speed and grip is key.

-The downhill board has a number of unique builds including the very popular “W”.
+The downhill board has a number of unique shapes and curves including the very popular “W”.
 This style of concave has an extra ridge in the middle for more control and foot placement options.
 Downhillers will also often attach a foot stop to keep the front foot held firmly in place.
 They also often wear speed suits and full face helmets because road rash and crashing at 70+ MPH is brutal.